 The Roland MC-8 Micro-Composer programmed by fourth member Hideki Matsutake was a key part of YELLOW MAGIC ORCHESTRA’s early production and live performances.
-In 1981, Matsutake formed a project of his own under the name LOGIC SYSTEM.
-He had been originally inspired after hearing a playback of Wendy Carlos’ ‘Switched-On Bach’ and went on to be the technical assistant of TOMITA.
+In 1981, Matsutake formed his own project LOGIC SYSTEM.
+Inspired after hearing a playback of Wendy Carlos’ ‘Switched-On Bach’, he went on to be the technical assistant of TOMITA.
 ‘Domino Dance’ was the excellent lead single from the acclaimed ‘Logic’ and while less immediate, it was worthy of his better known employers.

 Available on the LOGIC SYSTEM album ‘Logic’ via Express Japan / Toshiba EMI

 SANDII & THE SUNSETZ The Great Wall (1981)

 After guesting on ‘Absolute Ego Dance’ from ‘Solid State Survivor’, Hawaiian Japanese vocalist Sandy O’Neal began working with Hosono, who was producing a Japanese band called THE SUNSET GANG.
 Convincing the all-male combo that her Kate Bush influenced vocals would be ideal to front their brand of chunky music, SANDII & THE SUNSETZ were born.
 The highlight of the 1981 Hosono produced album ‘Heat Scale’ was ‘The Great Wall’, a song influenced by music of the Chinese Cultural revolution.